zhill/enterprise-docs/content/docs/overview/notifications/smtp.md

 weight: 4
 ---

-Notifications to SMTP server are in the form of html and plain text message packets.
+Notifications to SMTP server are in the form of html and plain text message packets

+### Requirements

 To receive notifications

 1. The following SMTP server information is required
      * Host name/address